Gizra/og/docs/access.md

 creation, updating and deletion of group content is restricted to certain roles within the group.

-Drupal core defines the entity CRUD operations as simple strings (e.g. an for an 'article' node type we would have the permission `delete own article content`).
+Drupal core defines the entity CRUD operations as simple strings (e.g. for an 'article' node type we would have the permission `delete own article content`).

-OG not only supports nodes but all kinds of entities, and the simple string based permissions from Drupal core have proved to be difficult to use for operations that need to be applicable across multiple entity types.
+Organic Groups not only supports nodes but all kinds of entities, and the simple string based permissions from Drupal core have proved to be difficult to use for operations that need to be applicable across multiple entity types.
 Some typical use cases are that a group administrator should be able to edit and delete all group content, regardless of entity type.
 Also a normal member of a group might have the permission to edit their own content, but not the content of other members.

 Drupal core's permission system doesn't lend itself well to these use cases since we cannot reliably derive the entity type and operation from these simple string based permissions.
 For example the permission `delete own article content` gives a user the permission to delete nodes of type 'article' which were created by themselves.
 This permission string contains the words 'delete' and 'own' so it would be possible to come up with an algorithm that infers the operation and the scope, but the bundle and entity type can not be derived easily.
 In fact the entity type 'node' doesn't even appear in the string!

-OG solves this by defining group content entity operation (CRUD) permissions using a structured object: `GroupContentOperationPermission`.
+Organic Groups solves this by defining group content entity operation (CRUD) permissions using a structured object: `GroupContentOperationPermission`.
 The above permission would be defined as follows, which encodes all the data we need to determine the entity type, bundle, operation, ownership (whether or not a